 - Frozen shrimp are perfect here, just make sure they are fully defrosted and drained well.

-- 1 tbsp of grated ginger comes from around a 1-inch chunk of fresh ginger.
+- 1 tablespoon of grated ginger comes from around a 1-inch chunk of fresh ginger.
 I like to keep ginger in my freezer to keep it fresh. (plus it is easier to grate!)

 - You can buy Chinese cooking wine in the Asian section of the grocery store, but if you can’t find it then you can use dry sherry.
 (See bulk of post for more information on Chinese Cooking Wine)

 - The sauce thickens quickly to that real thick Chinese takeout style sauce.
-If you aren’t a fan of the thick coating takeaway style sauces then you can add an extra 3/4 cup of broth/stock to this recipe if you want lots of thinner sauce or reduce the quantity of cornstarch to 1 tbsp if you just want a thinner sauce.
+If you aren't a fan of the thick coating takeaway style sauces then you can add an extra ¾ cup of broth/stock to this recipe if you want lots of thinner sauce or reduce the quantity of cornstarch to 1 tablespoon if you just want a thinner sauce.